• Zero-Day Wire

 πŸ“ File & Directory Commands

-ls -l # List files with permissions
+ls # List files and folders

-cd /etc # Change directory
+cd /etc # Go to /etc directory

-mkdir -p a/b/c # Create nested directories
+mkdir -p a/b/c # Create nested dirs

-touch file.txt # Create file or update timestamp
+touch file.txt # Create or update file

 cat file.txt # Show file content